 Punishments for those convicted of larceny in Missouri vary as well, from a fine of no more than $500 and probation for Class D misdemeanor theft all the way up to 3-10 years in state prison and a maximum fine of $10,000 for those convicted of Class C felony theft charges.

-It has been proven time and time again that those who do not have a reputable St. Louis criminal defense lawyer end up receiving the least desirable outcomes in their theft cases.
+It has been proven time and time again that those who do not have a reputable St. Louis and Missouri criminal defense lawyer end up receiving the least desirable outcomes in their theft cases.
 Prosecutors usually offer them worse plea deals that mean they will have a felony on their record for the rest of their lives.
 This changes someone’s life dramatically: people convicted of a felony can no longer vote, must disclose their conviction to all future employers or landlords, and cannot legally possess a firearm.